LuLeKi/vuePortal/README.md

-# VuePortal website setup and deployment
+# vuePortal website setup and deployment

 ## Introduction
 This guide provides instructions for setting up and running the VuePortal website locally.